 - Thursday 22 April 2021 – Publication of notice of the final decision (DEFERRED WHILST TGA SEEK INDEPENDENT REVIEW ON RESCHEDULING APPLICATIONS).

-“I have personally had three patients complete suicide in the past 5 months.
+“I have personally had three patients commit suicide in the past 5 months.
 All three patients were fully treated with the best available treatments including antidepressant therapy, psychotherapy, and intensive case management.
 It is frustrating and heart-breaking to have complete treatment failure in the majority of my patients with the best currently available therapies.
 I currently have another patient suffering end of life anxiety after a diagnosis of rapidly progressing motor neurone disease.
 She has requested psilocybin-assisted psychotherapy as she has tried every other available treatment without any relief of her symptoms.
 The evidence favouring the use of psilocybin to assist with end of life anxiety also appears very promising and there appear to be no side effects.” – Jessica Hickmott, Psychiatrist

 “Current first line therapies for post-traumatic stress disorder have limited efficacy, with pharmacological treatments usually requiring costly and potentially side-effect prone daily use.
 Only 20-30% of PTSD sufferers fully respond to pharmacotherapy.
 Tragically, many of these patients are former soldiers and emergency responders who have spent their lives serving our nation” – Jesse Schnall, Junior Medical Doctor